12 Indoor Activities for Kids on Rainy Days - Baby Chick

 Happy little boy making a house tent and imagine he is in the jungle.
 Kids hideouts.
 Adventure.
 Imagination.

 Scavenger hunts are often considered outdoor activities, but they are equally great indoor activities for kids.
 Make a list of items (something green, something you use to eat, etc.) for your child to find around the house.
-Or organize the scavenger hunts by room — kitchen items, playroom items, etc. Make a visual scavenger hunt using pictures for younger kids who aren’t reading yet.
+Or organize the scavenger hunts by room — kitchen items, playroom items, etc. Create a visual scavenger hunt using pictures for younger children who are not yet reading.

 3. Building a Fort